oceanmodeling/fabm-oxypom/doc/joss/paper.md

 ![Validation of OxyPOM model with the testcase estuary.](figure1.png){ width=99% }\

-## DiaMO: Diagnostic model for Oxygen
+## DiaMO: Diagnostic Model for Oxygen

 DiaMO resolves the dynamics of DO, living and non-living organic particulate carbon forms (phytoplankton and detritus, respectively) under the assumption that light, not nutrients, is the limiting factor for primary production.
 DiaMO is thus a carbon-based implementation.